data-gymnasia/courses/content/bayesian-inference-and-graphical-models/content.md

 There are a few ways in which we can compute this expectation.
 The first is by computing it exactly and summing over all possible $y$ combinations.
-This can be done fairly efficiently using dynamic programming, but, in the spirit of this course,  we will use Gibbs sampling to obtain samples from the conditional distribution of $Y$ given $X = x^\*$.
+This can be done fairly efficiently for this problem using dynamic programming, but, in the spirit of this course,  we will use Gibbs sampling to obtain samples from the conditional distribution of $Y$ given $X = x^\*$.
 Afterwards, we will use the samples to estimate the expectation via Monte Carlo.

 To obtain a sample $(Y_1, Y_2, \ldots, Y_n)$, we will use Gibbs sampling.
 Suppose we start with initial sample $(Y_1^0, Y_2^0, \ldots, Y_n^0)$.